The Folly: first arc

 ‘The Celts.
 How many, who can say?

-May be that gang the Romans called the Dobunni.
+May be that gang the Romans called the Dobunni.’

-Pagans, all of them.
+And adds with satisfaction: ‘Pagans.
 We’ve had the university men…’

 ‘Yes.
 Mr. Woolsaver and his colleague…forget the name.

 Henry Calmacott thinks of

 As his brother Michael had, and something he is feeling